themattinthehatt/lightning-pose-2024-nat-methods/README.md

 ```shell
 git --version
 ````
-If ‘git’ is not recognized, [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+If git is not recognized, [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 We recommend using [conda](https://docs.anaconda.com/free/anaconda/install/index.html) to create a new environment in which this package and its dependencies will be installed:
 ```shell
 conda create --name lpplots python=3.10
 ```